paparazzi/paparazzi/README.md

 2. "./paparazzi" to run the Paparazzi Center

-3. Select the "Microjet" aircraft in the upper-left A/C combo box.
+3. Select the "Bixler" aircraft in the upper-left A/C combo box.
   Select "sim" from upper-middle "target" combo box.
 Click "Build".
-  When the compilation is finished, select "Simulation" from the upper-right session combo box and click "Execute".
+  When the compilation is finished, select "Simulation" in Operation tab and click "Start Session".

 4. In the GCS, wait about 10s for the aircraft to be in the "Holding point" navigation block.
   Switch to the "Takeoff" block (lower-left blue airway button in the strip).